George Buckley (New Zealand politician)

-George Buckley (1830 – 19 November 1895) was a New Zealand runholder and politician.
+George Buckley (18 July 1830 – 19 November 1895) was a New Zealand runholder and politician.

+Buckley was born on 18 July 1830 in Chatham, Kent, England.
+His parents were William Henry Buckley and Elizabeth (née Clark.
+His grandfather was a captain killed in the Battle of Waterloo.
+The family emigrated to Australia in 1840.
+George Buckley was at first a clerk in the Melbourne treasury office, and then a draughtsman in the city's survey department.
+Together with his brother John, he then joined Dalgety & Co.

-Buckley was born in 1830.
-He married Alexandrina McLean on 25 February 1860; she was the sister of John and Allan McLean.
+Buckley married Alexandrina McLean on 25 February 1860; she was the sister of John and Allan McLean.

 He was a partner in the Lyttelton firm Dalgety, Buckley, and Co.
 John and Allan McLean bought the Waikakahi run near Waimate in 1866, and they took Buckley into their business partnership.
 Buckley sold his shares to the McLean brothers in 1875.